 \subsection{Mode Utilization Analysis (RQ3)}

-To investigate the contributions of different transport modes and validate the necessity of air-ground collaboration, we conducted a comparative analysis under varying number of vehicles ($Nums$).
-In addition to the top-performing heuristic baseline (\textbf{HGR}) and the RL baseline (\textbf{DDPG-JOTOCC}), we introduced two homogeneous variants: \textbf{UAV-only} and \textbf{Carrier-only}.
-In these variants, the total vehicle size remains constant, but all vehicles are converted to a single type, controlled by the HRL4AG logic.
-To manage the high volume of orders relative to $Nums$, we fixed the delivery demand ratio at 0.5.
-The comparative results are presented in \textbf{Fig. \ref{fig:mode_utilization}}.
+To investigate the specific contributions of different transport modes and validate the inherent necessity of air-ground collaboration, we conduct a comparative analysis under varying fleet sizes ($Nums$).
+In addition to the top-performing heuristic baseline (\textbf{HGR}) and the multi-agent RL baseline (\textbf{DDPG-JOTOCC}), we introduce two structurally homogeneous variants of our model: \textbf{UAV-only} and \textbf{Carrier-only}.
+In these extreme variants, the total vehicle size remains strictly constant, but all vehicles are converted to a single type controlled by the HRL4AG logic.
+This design explicitly isolates the impact of vehicle heterogeneity.
+To maintain a challenging environment with a high volume of orders relative to $Nums$, we fix the delivery demand ratio at a dense level of 0.5.
+The comparative results across these different settings are presented in \textbf{Fig.~\ref{fig:mode_utilization}}.

-As shown in \textbf{Fig. \ref{fig:mode_utilization}}, HRL4AG consistently outperforms all other methods across all settings.
-Notably, while the \textbf{Carrier-only} variant suffers from low speed and traffic constraints, the \textbf{UAV-only} variant, despite the high speed of drones, also fails to achieve optimal performance.
-This reveals a critical trade-off: relying solely on UAVs exposes the system to severe \textbf{battery constraints}.
-Although UAVs can travel directly, their limited energy restricts them from completing long-distance or continuous tasks, leading to higher mission failure rates.
+As shown in \textbf{Fig.~\ref{fig:mode_utilization}}, HRL4AG consistently achieves the highest performance across all settings.
+Notably, while the \textbf{Carrier-only} variant suffers from low speeds and complex traffic constraints, the \textbf{UAV-only} variant, despite the superior speed of drones, also fails to achieve optimal performance.
+This reveals a critical operational trade-off: relying solely on UAVs exposes the system to severe \textbf{battery constraints}.
+Although UAVs can bypass road congestion, their limited energy restricts them from completing long-distance or continuous dispatch sequences, leading to higher mission failure rates.
 In contrast, HRL4AG effectively orchestrates a synergy between the two modes.
 It strategically assigns short-range time-critical requests to UAVs while allocating long-distance or heavy-traffic tasks to Carriers.
 By leveraging the speed of UAVs and the endurance of carriers, HRL4AG overcomes the limitations of individual modes, achieving the highest delivery rate.